kibet-gilbert/WGS_Assembly/README.md

 wget https://github.com/AlfredUg/WGS_Assembly/raw/master/lambda_virus.fa
 ```

 Create a directory `alignment` that will contain assembly results.
 Here we use the mapping tool known as bwa.
 Navigate to alignement and perform the assembly.
-This proceeds in two steps, first is to create align  the reads on the reference and then summarising the alignment in a SAm file.
+This proceeds in two steps, first is to create align  the reads on the reference and then summarising the alignment in a SAM file.
 ```{r,eval=FALSE,error=FALSE,warning=FALSE,message=FALSE,echo=TRUE}
 mkdir alignment
 cd alignment